Emre-Sari/methodDemosInJava/README.md

     }
 }
 ```
+### Method that writes the String that comes as a parameter in reverse;
 ### kendisine parametre olarak gelen Stringi tersten yazan method;
-### method that writes the String that comes as a parameter in reverse;
 ```java
 public class oppositeOfString {